Khalu/Cesear_cracker/README.md

 # Cesear_cracker
-This program takes a Cesearian ciphered [Wikipedia link about Caesar cipher](https://en.wikipedia.org/wiki/Caesar_cipher) string by calculating the shift by analyzing the letter frequency of the cipher text and comparing the hi .
+This program takes a Cesearian ciphered [Wikipedia link about Caesar cipher](https://en.wikipedia.org/wiki/Caesar_cipher) and attempts to decrypt it using freqeuncy analysis.
+The shift is calculated by finding the highest frequency letter and performing a shift based on the differnce between the highest frequency letter and "e".
+This has shown to be effective aganist most normal text, but could be defeated if the encrypted string has a letter that has a higher frequency than "e"

 ### Planned Improvements:
 - validate the shift based on multiple letter frequencies